 Soldiers in redcoats fire muskets, clouding the air with black powder smoke.
-Fifers’ and Drummers’ tunes drift past blockhouses, a historic powder magazine and cannons on the lookout.
+Music drifts past blockhouses, a historic powder magazine, and cannons on the lookout.
 Step straight from the genteel Victorian town of Niagara-on-the-Lake into the War of 1812 at Fort George, a military post that defended Upper Canada against American attacks.
-Experience that era by tasting food cooked 19th century-style over an open flame, then fire a musket yourself!

 Featured things to do